 So you decided you wanted to redo your garage floor.
-You thought it was going to be simple and then you realized there are so many options that it is making your head spin.
+You thought it was going to be simple, and then you realized there are so many options that it is making your head spin.
 Each and every time you narrow down the options, you get more and more confused.
 Does this sound familiar?
-We are a Garage Flooring company, staffed by industry experts and we are here to help.
+We are a Garage Flooring company staffed by industry experts, and we are here to help.
 You can call us at 800-956-4301 or email us at firstname.lastname@example.org.
-In the meantime let’s have a look at some of the options.
+In the meantime, let’s have a look at some of the options.

 Why do I need Garage Flooring At All?

 Different customers have different reasons for purchasing garage flooring.
 Many customers want to protect their concrete, while others want a more attractive garage.
 Your reason for moving forward with this project is significant in what product is best to cover or coat your concrete.

 Garage floor epoxy provides a beautiful and relatively permanent finish for your floor.
 It is also generally seamless and easy to clean.
 A coating product is likely the most work of all the products out there.
 There are some simple questions you need to ask before deciding to go with a garage floor coating product:

 - Are you willing to do the work or pay someone else to do it?
 Regardless of claims to the contrary, garage floor epoxy requires extensive surface preparation.
 Oil and other stains must be removed, and grinding or, at minimum, acid etching is necessary.
 It is a lot of work and needs to be done.
 You must be willing to do it or pay big bucks to have someone else do it.

 - Are you willing to leave your stuff out of your garage for three days and not park on your floor for seven days?
 These times vary slightly, but they are pretty well accepted.